 I know, I know it’s after Labor Day and summer’s officially over but I’m still in withdrawal from summer.
 It’s still warm outside so I’m hanging on as long as I can.
 Summer’s a state of mind anyway!

-This recipe is full of nutrient dense ingredients that can fuel your body the right way.
+This peach smoothie recipe is full of nutrient-dense ingredients that can fuel your body the right way.
 Peaches, ginger, spinach, and lions mane help pump up your nutrition for the day ahead.

 There are 3 basic varieties of peaches:

 - Freestone — The peach does not cling to the seed

 - Clingstone — The inner pulp of the peach clings tightly to the seed

 - Saturn peach — Less well known and less fuzzy but not less delicious than the 2 others varieties

 Peaches are not only tasty, but are loaded with health benefits.
 An antioxidant-rich peach is a potent free-radical fighter.
 Free radicals can cause all kinds of havoc in the body – from oxidative stress to cell breakdown and disease.